 Lewis’s research primarily focuses on interventions that facilitate planned families.
 She believes that helping young adults be intentional about when to have children is prevention on a large scale and has the potential to reduce poverty, child abuse, fetal alcohol spectrum disorder, family violence, and more.

-Lewis has been involved in research and program evaluation projects for the Office of Adolescent Health, a division of the U.S. Office of Populations Affairs. ne such project involved conducting a five-year assessment of an intensive case management program for low-income adolescent parents administered in collaboration with a medical clinic and three community-based social service agencies.
+Lewis has been involved in research and program evaluation projects for the Office of Adolescent Health, a division of the U.S. Office of Populations Affairs.
+One such project involved conducting a five-year assessment of an intensive case management program for low-income adolescent parents administered in collaboration with a medical clinic and three community-based social service agencies.
+The results of this research were published in the American Journal of Public Health.

 Lewis has also collaborated with Austin Public Health to evaluate peer-led implementation of evidence-based curricula in middle and high schools in Austin.
-There are some key advantages to having adolescents present information on reproductive health; Lewis and her partners are investigating how to enhance these benefits.
+There are some key advantages to having adolescents present information on reproductive health to their peers; Lewis and her partners investigate how to enhance these benefits.

 Research administration; adolescent pregnancy prevention; intensive case management for adolescent parents; reproductive health; research design; program evaluation.